 This is a big one.
 Having a high credit score will help you to save lots of money in a variety of ways.
 You’ll be eligible for a better interest rate when buying a new car, you’ll be able to borrow money at a lower rate when purchasing a home, etc.

 Your credit score comes into play when opening a new credit card, too.
-We always tell readers to NOT dive into this hobby if your credit score is below 700.
-If this is you, don’t be discouraged!
+We always tell readers not to dive into this hobby if your credit score is below 700.
+If this is you, don’t be discouraged.
+You’ll get there eventually!

 Don’t open a new card until you’re: